Chargent Connector

 Overview

 With FormAssembly's Chargent Connector, you can easily process one-time credit card payments, set up recurring credit card payments, and integrate every payment with Salesforce.
-This connector is available on Professional, Premier, and Enterprise plans, and must be set up on a form-by-form basis.
+This connector must be set up on a form-by-form basis.

 Provided you have Chargent installed through the Salesforce AppExchange, you can follow the steps below to configure the connector and begin processing payments.